 Inez joined Watsi on March 12th, 2013.
-Six years ago, Inez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Inez's most recent donation traveled 8,600 miles to support Thi, a 37-year-old factory worker from Thailand, to fund a hysterectomy to heal her ovarian tumor.
+Seven years ago, Inez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Inez's most recent donation traveled 8,500 miles to support Britney, a 7-year-old girl from Kenya, to fund angular deformity correction.

 Thi is a 37-year-old woman who lives and works at a garment factory in Tak Province near the Thai border with Burma.
 Through her work, she receives free meals and board in addition to 4,000 baht (approx. 133 USD) per month.
 In her free time, she likes to watch political news and read books.
 She is also learning Thai to help her communicate with others in Thailand.
 Since April 17, Thi has been experiencing severe pain due to a mass in her ovary.
 She feels very unwell and often has a headache.
 She has been diagnosed with an ovarian tumor and has been advised to undergo a total abdominal hysterectomy, the surgical removal of her uterus and cervix.
 If left untreated, Thi's symptoms will continue to worsen and put her at risk for further health complications in the future.
 Fortunately, Thi is scheduled to undergo her hysterectomy on June 14th.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.
 Once recovered, Thi will be no longer in pain and will be able to work without feeling pain.
 Thi said, "I want to receive surgery as soon as possible so that I can return to my work after I am fully recovered."